pitosalas/cleancont/output/2009-09-08-from-andrew-sullivan-my-take-on-the-healthcare-debate.md

 ---
 title: "From Andrew Sullivan: My Take On The Healthcare Debate"
-subtitle: "I agree with this point from the post [My Take On The Healthcare Debate](http://www.pheedcontent.com..."
+subtitle: "I agree with this point from the post My Take On The Healthcare Debate"
 category: "410"
 tags: []
 date: "2009-09-08"